justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 You can use the `Lua.runtime.pluginArgs` setting to modify some behavior of the plugin.
 The options available are:

 - `[--ignore <string[]>]`\
-  Ignore the given files or folders entirely.
+  Completely disable the plugin for the given folders or files.
-  Can be absolute or relative to the workspace root.
+  Either absolute or relative to the workspace root.
 - `[--clusterio-modules]`\
   Enable the require module path modification for `"^modules/[^/]-/"` to get replaced with `"module/"`,